UBC-DSCI/introduction-to-datascience-python/source/viz.md

 To make an initial improvement in the interpretability of {numref}`can_lang_plot`, we should replace the default axis names with more informative labels.
-We can add a line break in the axis names so that some of the words are printed on a new line.
-This will make the axes labels on the plots more readable.
-To do this, we pass the title as a list.
-Each element of the list will be on a new line.
+To make the axes labels on the plots more readable, we can print long labels over multiple lines.
+To achieve this, we specify the title as a list of strings where each string in the list will correspond to a new line of text.
-We should also increase the font size to further improve readability.
+We can also increase the font size to further improve readability.

 ```{code-cell} ipython3